Sam-Opdahl/Zombie-Shooter/README.md

 # Zombie-Shooter
 2D top-down zombie shooting game

-This is a game create using C# and the XNA Framework and uses [Tiled](http://www.mapeditor.org/) map editor.
+This is a game created using C# and the XNA Framework.
+This project also makes used of [Tiled](http://www.mapeditor.org/) map editor.

 I used [this](http://mxa.codeplex.com/releases/view/117564) project to develop and run the game on Windows 8.